CENTER FOR U.S. WAR

 The National Guard Militia Museum of New Jersey is the home of the Center for U.S. War Veterans’ Oral Histories.
 It is the Center’s mission to collect and preserve the memories of Veterans and Gold Star family members through recorded oral history interviews.

 To date, the Center’s collection contains over 600 interviews of Veterans of all branches of service from World War II, Korea, Vietnam, Desert Storm, Operation Iraqi Freedom and other American military campaigns.
+Over 250 interviews are available in our online archives.

 The Center for U. S. War Veterans’ Oral Histories is an official partner of the Library of Congress Veterans History Project in Washington, DC.
 A record of each interview is filed with that organization.
 Each interviewed Veteran receives a copy of his or her recording in DVD format for personal use.